layrjs/layr/docs/getting-started/hello-world.md

 Our full-stack "Hello, World!" will be composed of two parts:

-- A backend for implementing the "business logic".
+- A backend in charge of the data model and business logic.
-- A frontend for implementing the "user interface".
+- A frontend in charge of the user interface.

-Sure, such an architecture is silly for a simple "Hello, World!", but it serves our purpose, which is to illustrate the fundamental concepts of Liaison.
+Sure, such an architecture sounds silly for a simple "Hello, World!".
+But it serves our purpose, which is to illustrate the core concepts of Liaison.

 So let's start by implementing the backend.